lucas-92/LINUXtips-PICK/README.md

 3. **Deploy Automation with Helm:**
    - Create a Chart Helm for the application.
    - Configure dynamic values ​​for different environments (dev, staging, prod).
-   - Generate Helm packages and store in a private Helm repository.
+   - Generate Helm packages and store in a public Helm repository.

 4. **Security Policies with Kyverno:**
    - Create Kyverno policies to ensure security practices such as: